sdat2/PotentialHeight/README.md

  - Get Chavas et al. 2015 profile to work in python rather than just Matlab (~x100 speed up).
  - CMIP6 processing for potential size and intensity.
  - Scipy distribution fitting for CMIP6.
- - Better tidal gauges.
+ - Better tidal gauge comparisons for different events.
  - BayesOpt for different places along the coast.
- - 430k node mesh.
+ - Get 430k node mesh working.

- # SurgeNet
+## SurgeNet exploration

  - Calculate dual graph as in Benteviglio et al. 2024.
 SWE-GNN
  - Consider NeuralODE to fix the smoothing problem of deep GNN.